Iyengar Yoga Teachers

 All Iyengar yoga teachers are trained to rigorously high standards.
-After training regularly with a qualified teacher for a minimum of six consecutive years, candidates undertake a three year teacher training programme followed by the Introductory assessment.
-Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership of the Association.
-In this way the care and precision that characterises Iyengar yoga is maintained.
+After training regularly with a qualified teacher for a minimum of six consecutive years, candidates undertake a three year teacher training program followed by the Introductory assessment.
+Once qualified, Iyengar yoga teachers must continue training regularly and complete professional development training each year in order to maintain their membership in the Association.
+In this way, the care and precision that characterises Iyengar yoga is maintained.

 These high teaching standards are part of the reason Iyengar Yoga is the most widely performed method of yoga worldwide.
 Our Certification Mark is the guarantee of this quality.
 Iyengar Yoga National Association of the UK.

 Monica Bejarano originally from Spain, moved back to the UK in 2010 from Auckland, New Zealand.
 Four years on, she moved her classes to her own Yoga studio in the thriving Harland Works, John St in the heart of Sheffield, ‘Zagyoga’ Iyengar Yoga Studio.
 She has taught an extensive variety of people, ages and abilities […]